Information Transfer Rate in BCIs: Towards Tightly Integrated Symbiosis: Discussion

 On the other hand, for $M>2$, such optimizations can be carried out based on the separability of the input data using a multi-class classification algorithm.
 However, as the number of classes increase, the possibility of hitting a local minimum grows, making the outcome unstable and vary at each run of the proposed algorithm (line 3, \textbf{Algorithm 1}).
-However, multi-class classification is typically implemented as an ensemble of multiple binary (weak and unstable) classifications (such as one-vs-one or one-vs-all) \cite{galar2011}, thus making these results directly applicable.
+However, multi-class classification can be implemented as an ensemble of multiple binary (weak and unstable) classifications (such as one-vs-one, one-vs-all \cite{galar2011} or expressed in a more general framework called error correction output codes \cite{guney2019}), thus making the arguments of the previous paragraph directly applicable.

-Note that channel parameter optimizations are indeed not typical in telecommunication systems (regarding Shannon's channel coding theorem \cite{shannon1948}) where the channel model is usually a given quantity defined by the transmission medium and capacity-achieving IDs are found via solving an optimization problem to characterize the maximum information transfer rate over this medium.
+Note that channel parameter optimizations are indeed not the characteristic of telecommunication systems (regarding Shannon's channel coding theorem \cite{shannon1948}).
+The channel model is usually a given quantity defined by the transmission medium and capacity-achieving IDs are found via solving an optimization problem so as to determine the maximum information transfer rate over the communication medium.
 Therefore, the practice of this paper will hopefully help us understand what is achievable using TI algorithms or classification techniques subject to a target accuracy threshold.
 Such an upper bound on the performance will also help compare the performances of different TI algorithms under equal settings and highlight how much improvement they can bring into the ITR enhancements for future BCI systems.